-This can create a problem for most business owners because they must pay their monthly business expenses as well.
+This can create a problem for most business owners because they must also pay their monthly business expenses.
 These unpaid invoices are outstanding invoices or account receivables.
-There are many ways through which you can prevent customers from delaying their invoices.
+You can prevent customers from delaying their invoices in many ways.

 Never delay your invoices

-The sooner you send your invoices the quicker you will receive payments from your clients.
-If you have a small business or working as a freelancer make it your habit.
+The sooner you send your invoices, the quicker you will receive payments from your clients.
+If you have a small business or working as a freelancer, make it your habit.
 Try to complete work earlier than the due date and send invoices when you complete your last milestone.
-This way your work is fresh in their mind and if the client wants to make changes it is an easier process.
+This way, your work is fresh in their mind, and it is easier if the client wants to make changes.

 Always try to get cash in advance

 It is important to agree to terms and conditions with your clients before taking on new opportunities or projects.
-This way your clients will have a project end date or agreed on stages that detail when payments are due.
-A contract or agreement will never lead to any confusion and your clients will know all the terms and conditions in advance.
+This way, your clients will have a project end date or agreed-on stages that detail when payments are due.
+A contract or agreement will never lead to confusion, and your clients will know all the terms and conditions in advance.
 Agreeing on a down payment will support the project and help cover your cost.
-Try a third down, third on the next deliverable, and a third when the project is completed.
+Try a third down, a third on the next deliverable, and a third when the project is completed.

 Try offering a diverse method of payments

-As a small business, it is important to reach more clients through different payment methods as it will help your business grow.
-The flexibility of your payment methods will help clients pay you often and on time in return, this will help you get invoices paid quickly.
+As a small business, reaching more clients through different payment methods is important as it will help your business grow.
+The flexibility of your payment methods will help clients pay you often and on time in return; this will help you get invoices paid quickly.
 Methods of payment can be cash, check, credit or debit cards, payment apps like Zelle, and old fashion bartering.

 Outstanding Invoices funding

 Factoring your outstanding invoices is one of the best options for a business to get funding quickly.
-In this procedure, you sell your outstanding invoices to a lender that will charge a fee which varies from 1% for 30 days, 3% for 60 days to 5% for 90 days as an example.
+In this procedure, you sell your outstanding invoices to a lender that will charge a fee that varies from 1% for 30 days, 3% for 60 days, to 5% for 90 days, as an example.

 This will give the lender a time span from 1 month to 3 months in which your customers should pay the invoice.
-Before you factor any invoice, you need to make sure the terms are clear, and you know what will happen if your customer refuses to pay the invoice.
+Before you factor in any invoice, you need to make sure the terms are clear and know what will happen if your customer refuses to pay the invoice.